taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SDD.md

 #### 3.3 User Interaction System

 The user interaction system will allow users to swap emails once they have matched by selecting each other’s EB.
-Once two users have matched they sent notification asking for confirmation to share emails.
+Once two users have matched, they sent notification asking for confirmation to share emails.
 Once the two users have accepted, they will be sent each others emails.

 #### 3.4 Main Application